Measuring our Success: Complete the Accountability Pillar Survey

 Throughout the month of February, grades 4, 7 and 10 students and teachers throughout the Division are completing the survey online at the school.
 Student participation is voluntary and completely anonymous.
 Students are assigned a random username and password to ensure survey responses aren’t linked to any individual student.
 The survey takes about 40 minutes to complete and is done within the school day during regular class time.

 Additionally, parents and guardians of students in grades 4, 7 and 10 are also being surveyed, which can be done online or by mail—information about the survey was mailed to these families in mid-January.
 Again, the survey is anonymous and asks questions about experiences with your school.
 If you have a child in grades 4, 7 or 10, we highly encourage you to participate.
-The survey must be completed by the end of February.
+The survey must be completed by March 5, 2020.

 Results from the Accountability Survey are provided to Elk Island Public Schools each May.
 The Division then uses that data to inform its four-year education plans, its annual school education plans and strategies for continuous improvement.
 The results are also shared with EIPS families and school communities each fall in the Division’s Combined Education Plan and Annual Education Results Report.